doodlewind/bumpover/README.md

 ## Why

-Stable data structure is essential for a rubust app, while during continual iteration, data structure **always** changes frequently.
+Stable data structure is essential for a robust app, while during continual iteration, data structure **always** changes frequently.
 One common approach for compatibility is introducing more COMPAT code in business logic, which works but quickly stales codebase, sometimes with incompatible versions of data this is even not possible (Think about `.doc` and `.docx`).
 So here comes the necessity of data migration.

 With modern web, it's trivial to ensure latest version of app code deployed on client.
 While for user data stored in DB, the difficulty upgrading them with script is pretty underestimated.
 Especially for data serialized and stored as string, parsing and migrating them can be formidable.
-Writing script tranforming `'<p>123</p>'` to `{ paragragh: 123 }` is one thing, ensuring validity for gigabytes of data is another - And this is what bumpover is designed to handle.
+Writing script transforming `'<p>123</p>'` to `{ paragraph: 123 }` is one thing, ensuring validity for gigabytes of data is another - And this is what bumpover is designed to handle.

-Another scenerio utilizing bumpover is sanitizing.
+Another scenario utilizing bumpover is sanitizing.
 Say you're working with a rich content editor whose data model supports nesting, it's essential to ensure valid data structure after each user input event, e.g., pasting and dragging.
 Generally you'll want to write declarative rules normalizing data, and this is also what bumpover offers.

 For cases mentioned above, there are existing **runtime** data validation tools that helps, while they're not really popularized when compared with **compile time** type analysis tools, e.g., [TypeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [Flow](https://flow.org/en/docs/types/).
 Runtime data validation tools generally offers heavier API without much customizability, making them less friendly to work with.
 As an alternative, [superstruct](https://github.com/ianstormtaylor/superstruct) provides precise runtime data validation with a grammar closer to pure type annotations, making it powerful to express complex data types.
 Since bumpover relies deeply on it, it takes the advantage of superstruct to express your custom types and rules.

 ## Usage

-> Before getting started, remember to install depencies:
+> Before getting started, remember to install dependencies:

 ```
 npm install bumpover superstruct